nasa/Common-Metadata-Repository/search-app/api_docs.md

 Content-Type: application/json;charset=ISO-8859-1
 Content-Length: 48

-{"concept-id":"T1200000000-CMR","revision-id":2}
+{"concept_id":"T1200000000-CMR","revision_id":2}
 ```

 #### <a name="deleting-a-tag"></a> Deleting a Tag

-Tags are deleted by sending a DELETE request to `%CMR-ENDPOINT%/tags/<tag-key>` where `tag-key` is the tag-key is the tag-key of the tag.
+Tags are deleted by sending a DELETE request to `%CMR-ENDPOINT%/tags/<tag-key>` where `tag-key` is the tag key of the tag.
 Deleting a tag creates a tombstone that marks the tag as deleted.
 The concept id of the tag and the revision id of the tombstone are returned from a delete request.
 Deleting a tag dissociates all collections with the tag.

 ```
 curl -XDELETE -i  -H "Echo-Token: XXXXX" %CMR-ENDPOINT%/tags/org.ceos.wgiss.cwic.quality